Use your sourdough discard to make sourdough waffles that are crispy on the outside, fluffy on the inside, and just plain delicious!

 You might be tempted to throw away the sourdough discard… after all, it is called DISCARD, right?

-Sourdough Discard Pancakes are favorites in my home, but we’re also big waffle fans too (we’ve been crushing hard on these chocolate blender waffles!).
+This Sourdough Pancake Recipe is a favorite in my home, but we’re also big waffle fans too (we’ve been crushing hard on these Chocolate Blender Waffles!).

 Since pancake batter and waffle batter are so similar, couldn’t I just make waffles with the sourdough discard?